There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Tourist attractions

-Brown rectangles are for places of interest:
+Brown rectangle road signs are for places of interest:

 - Tourist destinations